-The white ink channel in digital Large Format Printing serves as a semi-opaque option for CMYK printing on transparent substrates.
+The white ink channel in digital large format printing serves as a semi-opque option for CMYK printing on transparent substrates.
 Two scenarios are possible:

 Spot White: Only certain parts of the printed area are to be blocked out with white ink (non-transparent areas).
-In this case, a Spot Colour channel must be set-up in the document and named Spot1.
+In this case a spot colour channel must be set-up in the document and named Spot1.
 The ink density is set to 100%.
 All spot white areas must be Set to Overprint prior to submitting files for output.

 Flood White: The entire print area is to be blocked out with white ink.
-In this case no special file preparation is required but a Flood White must be specified/requested to the print order.
+In this case no special file preparation is required but a Flood White must be specified/requested in the print order.

-Example of Spot White on clear acrylic
+Example of spot white on clear acrylic

-Example of Flood White on clear acylic
+Example of flood white on clear acrylic.